roman-smrz/erebos/README.md

 `/history`
 Show message history of the selected conversation.

+`/details`
+Show information about the selected conversations, contact or peer.

 ### Add contacts

 To ensure the identity of the contact and prevent man-in-the-middle attack,